AndrewRWA/Nasdaq/README.md

   * Who has better price control indicating stability?

 Tasks:
-  * Extract data from yFinance
+  * Extract data from yFinance library
   * Load data into local SQL Server for perm storage (offline use)
   * Load data into Linear Regression Model
   *   Version 1.1.1 = 2010 - 2023 to predict 2024